We are on mission.

 Vision

-We long to see a gospel-centered movement through disciple-making and church planting.
+We long to steward a gospel-centered movement through disciple making and church planting.

 Values

 We take the Great Commission seriously.
-Jesus commanded us to go into all of the world and to make disciples.
-As a result, we are compelled as witnesses and ambassadors of Christ to demonstrate and declare the redeeming power of the gospel to a lost and broken world.
+Jesus commanded us to go and make disciples in our homes, our city and around the world.
+We are compelled as witnesses and ambassadors of Christ to demonstrate and declare the redeeming power of the gospel to a dying and broken world.

 Partnership Path